-Change Order Claims
+Change Order Claims Attorneys

-Construction projects involve numerous people, supplies and stipulations in order to be successfully completed.
-While contracts outline the specific regulations and logistics of a given construction projects, there are often necessary changes that must be made for a project to be designed and built effectively.
+Construction projects involve numerous people, supplies, and stipulations in order to be successfully completed.
+While contracts outline the specific regulations and logistics of a given construction project, there are often necessary changes that must be made for a project to be designed and built effectively.
 These are known as change order claims and a Gainesville construction lawyer can help you understand how they operate and how they differ from other contract provisions.

 What Is A Change Order?

 As its name implies, a change order is a request for a change to be made to a construction project.
 The change request may be in regards to the time of completion of a construction project, a change in duties and/or compensation of workers, or a change in the overall design of the construction project.
 In most cases, a change order becomes necessary when an unforeseen circumstance occurs and interrupts the project’s original plan.

 Construction lawyers are vital to changes being made to construction projects.
 The process often becomes long and complicated, so construction attorneys are necessary to ensure that the change order actually goes through.
 With construction projects, change orders and change claims are often utilized together.
 The reason for this is that the two often depend on each other.